Search Term Reports Are a Profit System, Not a Cleanup Task

 Search term reports are not a cleanup queue.
 They are one of the clearest records of where paid-search budget is actually going.

 When teams treat the report as a list of bad clicks to remove, they miss the bigger value.
-The report shows how Google interpreted the account, which queries matched, which pages or offers attracted demand, and which terms created cost without enough commercial signal.
+The report shows how Google interpreted the account, which queries matched, which searches carried buying intent, which searches were only loosely related, and which terms created cost without enough commercial signal.

 Search Term Reports Show Where Budget Is Really Going